abourget/fde-mtl/content/sessions/2024-2025/personal-project.en.md

 ---

 A **Personal Project** course is scheduled for January 18th 2025, in Montreal.

+**NOTE**: Note the May 3rd course that was missing and was added to the schedule.

 ---
 This course is designed to help young professionals plan and